-For editorial positions, send a 300 word (or less) letter of intent to $deck cecilia@deanza.edu.\ Please\ include\ contact\ information,$ background experience, and position interested in.
-Positions include: Editor-in-Chief, Managing Editor and Editor positions in the following areas: Opinions, Features, Arts/Entertainment, Sports, Technology, Broadcast, Multimedia and Web.
+Be a reporter, editor, photographer, broadcast producer, artist or designer.
+All positions are open and available to learn.
+For a staff position, join either JOUR 61 (Newspaper Staff), which meets Tuesdays and Thursdays from 4 p.m. to 5:15 p.m., or JOUR 62 (Freelancing).
+For editorial positions, send a 300 word (or less) letter of intent to deckcecilia@deanza.edu.
+Please include contact information, background experience, and position interested in.
+Positions include: Editor-in-Chief, Managing Editor and Editor positions ir the following areas: Opinions, Features, Arts/Entertainment, Sports, Technology, Broadcast, Multimedia and Web.
 Deadline for letters is NOON on Friday, Dec.
 9.